TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/TypoScript.rst

 TypoScript conditions based on the current language
 ===================================================

+The condition function
+:ref:`siteLanguage <t3tsref:condition-functions-in-frontend-context-function-siteLanguage>`
-The condition function :typoscript:`siteLanguage` can be used to provide certain typoscript only for certain languages.
+can be used to provide certain TypoScript configurations only for certain languages.
+You can query for any property of the language in the site configuration.

 .. code-block:: typoscript
    :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript